Estimated reading time: 12 minutes

 New inventory

-And exactly this calculation of purchase price I build back into your Navision on request.
-The only directly visible change you get is a new field in the article card: Moving purchase price.
+And it is precisely this cost price calculation that I will reinstall in your Navision Financials / Dynamics Attain or Microsoft Business Central BC365 on request.
+The only directly visible change you will see is a new field in the item card: Moving Cost Price.

 Cost of goods purchased, incidental costs of purchase

-Since about the logical 2009 version, there are the item surcharges and item discounts.
-These are exactly made to include copper surcharges, raw material surcharges and other costs of goods issue in the cost price in sales, and thereby reduce the contribution margin of an article.
+Since the logical 2009 version, there have been item surcharges and item discounts.
+These are designed to include copper surcharges, raw material surcharges and other costs of delivery in the cost price when selling, thereby reducing the contribution margin of an item.
+Or, for example, to increase it in the case of discounts.

 The same function is also available in Purchasing, and is designed to include the cost of goods purchased, freight costs, etc. for items in Purchasing, and to increase the cost price here as well.